Public Health Regulation 2022

 Burial on private land

 Strict regulations control burial on private property.
 Local councils can prohibit burials outside cemeteries.
-NSW Health Guideline GL2013_016 Burying a Body on Private Land sets out the conditions on which approvals may be granted for burials on private property.
+The NSW Health fact sheet Burials on private land sets out the conditions on which approvals may be granted for burials on private property.
 The land must be at least 5 hectares, and the location has to have been approved for that purpose by the local authority.
 The body must be placed in a coffin and buried at a minimum depth of 900 mm.
 It requires that the burial is not likely to cause contamination to drinking water or a domestic water supply.
-There are also other issues the local government authority may like to consider as listed in the Public Health Regulation 2012.
+There are also other issues the local government authority may like to consider as listed in the Public Health Regulation 2022.
 In any case, burying a person on private land changes the zoning to that of a cemetery, so selling the land could be a problem.
 The owner of the land also has to provide access to the grave for mourners.

 Bodies bequeathed for scientific research